 The importance of security is hard to overstate.
 But in taking a closer look at why security is so important, it becomes clear why so many companies invest so many resources into keeping their facilities and data secure.
 Here are a few of the more prominent reasons why security is so important:

-Compliance with the law: There’s no shortage of laws and regulations mandating the safekeeping of sensitive data.
+- Compliance with the law: There’s no shortage of laws and regulations mandating the safekeeping of sensitive data.
 While there are certainly other obligations that a business should take into account, if businesses want to be in compliance with the law regarding customers’ data, they need to make sure to select a provider that is up to industry standards in compliance.
-Telx maintains SOC2 compliance in all of our data centres.
+Telx maintains SOC2 compliance in all of our data centers.

-Cost: Downtime is expensive, and so are data breaches.
-The average cost per minute of downtime in a data centre is $7,900, and the average organizational cost of a data breach is $5.4 million.
+- Cost: Downtime is expensive, and so are data breaches.
+The average cost per minute of downtime in a data center is $7,900, and the average organizational cost of a data breach is $5.4 million.
 Tough security and compliance don’t guarantee complete uptime or data safety, but they do provide the first line of defense against these costly threats.

-When selecting a data centre services provider, there’s no such thing as too much emphasis on security.
+When selecting a data center services provider, there’s no such thing as too much emphasis on security.
 Make sure that the provider you choose places a strong focus on security—as in the end, it’s your customers’ data that you’re placing in the hands of that provider.

-To learn more about the physical security measures in place at Telx data centres, or about our compliance with industry standards, please reach out to us via the contact page of our site, or by Facebook or Twitter.
+To learn more about the physical security measures in place at Telx data centers, or about our compliance with industry standards, please reach out to us via the contact page of our site, or by Facebook or Twitter.